jeremytammik/tbc/a/1985_refinters_link.md

 For example – I’ve written an extension to allow users to create Revit families from within Inventor.
 This is a post about using the API to write applications for our own needs, so

+That seems like a pretty specific quote to me.
+Repeating the same prompt over produces completely different results each time.

 <center>
 <img src="img/dalai_llama.png" alt="Dalai LLaMa" title="Dalai LLaMa" width="600"/> <!-- Pixel Height: 821, Pixel Width: 1,000 -->